-The first place to deepen our understanding of scales is right back at the major scale.
-As a musician, you may or may not have heard the term modes.
-Many classical musicians don't deal with modes early on in their study.
-However, jazz and rock players are aware of modes early on.
+The first place to deepen your understanding of scales is right back at the major scale.
+As a musician, you may have heard the term modes.
+Many classical musicians don't deal with modes early on in their study, but jazz and rock players do.
 There are several reasons for this musical divide, which will become clear as you learn more about modes.

-Now, what if you were to use the same vocabulary, that is, use the same F–G–A–Bb–C–D–E–F pitches (the F major scale), but instead, make a different note the root?
-What if the scale looked like this: D–E–F–G–A–Bb–C–D?
-If the scale looked like that and D sounded like the root note (which is based on the context of the piece), then you have an official mode.
+Now, what if you were to use the same vocabulary—that is, use the same F–G–A–B–C–D–E–F pitches (the F major scale)—but make a different note the root?
+What if the scale looked like this: D–E–F–G–A–B–C–D?
+If the D sounded like the root note (which is based on the context of the piece), then you have an official mode.
 You have a bit more than a mode, actually.

 So, you see that minor scales are also modes.
-The notes D–E–F–G–A–Bb– C–D form a D minor scale.
+The notes D–E–F–G–A–B–C–D form a D minor scale.
 A mode is formed when you call any other note besides the original root of the scale the root.
 The minor scale is just one example of a mode, one that you already know.
-But wait, there's more!
+But wait, there's more.
 Because a major scale has seven notes, there are seven modes.

-Even though impressionist composers revived modes, it wasn't until jazz musicians started using modes in improvisation and composition that modes became a useful part of music curricula.
-Nowadays, all music students learn about modes, but it's the rock and jazz players who tend to utilize them more frequently than anyone else in improvisation and composition.
+Even though impressionist composers revived modes, it wasn't until jazz musicians started using them in improvisation and composition that modes became a useful part of music curricula.
+Today, all music students learn about modes, but the rock and jazz players tend to utilize them more frequently.